Strasbourg 2-1 Paris St-Germain

 PSG had chances to win during nine minutes of stoppage time when Rabiot forced a save from Alexandre Oukidja, who replaced the injured Kamara, and then Mbappe fired over from close range.

-The capital side are 10 points above second-placed Marseille, who visit Montpellier on Sunday.
+The capital side are nine points above second-placed Monaco, who beat Angers 1-0 thanks to Radamel Falcao's second-minute goal.

 Line-ups